My Gear

 Manfrotto 190CL Carbonfiber Tripod 386 Ball Head (retired)

 I still have all of this gear.
-The cameras are stashed away hoping for a historic display someday.
-Its pretty obvious that I prefer primes.
+The cameras are stashed away, hoping for a historic display someday.
+I prefer primes.
 You just can't beat the sharpness.
-They all captured the March 6, 2011 Kamoamoa fissure eruption beautifully.
+They all captured the March 6, 2011, Kamoamoa fissure eruption beautifully.

 Packs and Bags

-As of 2020 my two most used packs are the Mindshift Daylight 18L and the Shimoda X30 action pack.
+As of 2020, my two most used packs are the Mindshift Daylight 18L and the Shimoda X30 action pack.
 Each fits a different need.
-The Mindshift is my daily go to pack as its small and nimbal.
+The Mindshift is my daily go-to pack as it's small and nimble.
 By far my favorite lava tube exploration pack.
 The Shimoda is for those longer treks where more survival gear is needed.
-Its a very well thought out pack.
+It's a very well-thought-out pack.

-My thrid backpack is the Atlas Athlete Pack
+My third backpack is the Atlas Athlete Pack.

 There's a huge Cabelas 5500 cu pack in my collection.
-This is for Mauna Loa and sometimes cold weather lava hikes.
-All of my cold weather gear fits.
-Also my Gregory Baltoro 65 its has the most comfortable waistbelt and harness system.
+This is for Mauna Loa and sometimes cold-weather lava hikes.
+All of my cold-weather gear fits.
+Also, my Gregory Baltoro 65 has the most comfortable waistbelt and harness system.

 (Retired late 2018) The camera backpack I use the most is my F-Stop Tilopa.
-I've had it since early 2010 and I love it!
+I've had it since early 2010, and I love it!
 They've changed a few things with the new model from my older one.
 The Tilopa is so easy to load my gear into.
 Which is very important when I have to pack up and move quickly.
 When I was enquiring about this pack in 2010, they told me it wasn't designed for the kind of weight I said I would be carrying.
 Many times over 70lbs for long outings of 20 miles and 24 hours.
-But, I have to say it handles it all well.
+But I have to say it handles it all well.
 I usually carry 6-8 liters of fluids along with the other gear mentioned above.
-Lots of other stuff like food, clothing etc...
+Lots of other stuff like food, clothing, etc...
 Even 15 liters on some very long hikes.
 Yes, that's 15 liters.
-I have a low profile chest pack for gear needed without removing my pack.
+I have a low-profile chest pack for gear needed without removing my pack.
 The extra 7 liters on the one hike were hanging from anywhere I could attach them.
 One hike was for my 50th birthday.
 25 miles to the upper lava flow action.
 8 miles up hill that took 8 hrs due to the conditions.
 7 hours coming back.
-New hike story maybe.
-I don't travel very often anymore but, when I have the Tilopa fit nicely in the overhead bin.
+New hike story, maybe.
+I don't travel very often anymore, but when I do, the Tilopa fits nicely in the overhead bin.
 My next F-Stop might be the Satori.

 Hiking Boots

 This is the other question I'm often asked.
-"Do you go through a lot of boots".
-The answer is yes of course but, it can be for deferring reasons.
+"Do you go through a lot of boots?"
+The answer is yes, of course, it can be for several reasons.
 The obvious is them melting.
-I usually know when this is going to happen and I try my best to prevent it.
-There have been times when a brand new $350 pair of boots gets ruined on their first hike.
+I usually know when this is going to happen, and I try my best to prevent it.
+There have been times when a brand-new $350 pair of boots gets ruined on their first hike.
 Sometimes I need to cross very wide hot lava flows.
-Its an art that's learned over many years.
+It's an art that's learned over many years.
 Don't try this!!!

-Another reason is plain and simply wearing them too long.
+Another reason is simply wearing them too long.
 Its the most common.
 The lava wears out most boots in about 5-6 hikes.
-Remember, my hikes are extreme and as mentioned on another page, I don't use that word loosely.
+Remember, my hikes are extreme, and as mentioned on another page, I don't use that word loosely.

 I have photos here showing some of my melted and horribly worn boots.

-Since 2015 I've been wearing Altra Lone Peaks starting with the 2.5's and currently the 3.0's.
+Since 2015, I've been wearing Altra Lone Peak,s starting with the 2.5's and currently the 3.0's.
 These are barefoot shoes with cushioning.
-My feet have never been so happy and greatful.
+My feet have never been so happy and grateful.
 I won't ever go back to regular shoes.
-Soon I'll try the newest 4.0's but, I really like the orange and black 3.0's.
+Soon I'll try the newest 4.0's, but I really like the orange and black 3.0's.

-(Now that I had both of my hips replaced in 2018 and my shorter right leg was lengthened to nearly the same as the left, I no longer need lifts.)
-After 30+ years I can now wear any shoe I like.
+(Now that I have both of my hips replaced in 2018, and my shorter right leg was lengthened to nearly the same length as the left, I no longer need lifts.)
+After 30+ years, I can now wear any shoe I like.

 One thing that makes it difficult for me to wear many boots or even have them right away is my needing a lift on the right one.
-(No longer needed) I have one leg shorter then the other by more then an inch.
-For most of my life I've had a Cobbler do the lifts so they weren't noticed and they held up.
-The problem with this is it took up to 5 weeks to get my new boots and many times it left me hiking in boots that were falling apart.
+(No longer needed) I have one leg shorter than the other by more than an inch.
+For most of my life, I've had a Cobbler do the lifts so they weren't noticed, and they held up.
+The problem with this is that it took up to 5 weeks to get my new boots, and many times it left me hiking in boots that were falling apart.
 Check the photos above for a laugh at what I've worn in the past while waiting for my new boots.

-These days I make my own lifts and even alterations to accommodate my two different sized feet.
+These days, I make my own lifts and even alterations to accommodate my two different-sized feet.
 Oh yeah, one severely flat too.
 It works well and allows me to set up my new boots right away.
 I cut off soles from cheaper shoes and use sheet rock screws and Shoe Goo to attach them.
 This method works very well.
-I could care less what they look like.
+I couldn't care less what they look like.
 They won't be around for very long.

-In late June of 2012 I decided to try running and hiking without a lift on my right shoe.
-The terrain is anything but even so, I'm not so sure a lift really helps.
-I can say that after 32 years of having a heavy right shoe/boot, its great not having the lift.
-So far so good.
+In late June of 2012, I decided to try running and hiking without a lift on my right shoe.
+The terrain is anything but even.
+I'm not so sure a lift really helps.
+I can say that after 32 years of having a heavy right shoe/boot, it's great not having the lift.
+So far, so good.

-I've had everything from HI-Tech's, Cabelas, Earth Shoes, Wolverines, Danner and Merrell.
-My current pair are Merrell hiking shoes.
+I've had everything from HI-Tech, Cabelas, Earth Shoes, Wolverines, Danner, and Merrell.
+My current pair is Merrell hiking shoes.
 Not boots.
-Stopped using Gore-Tex too.
-Their great until they fill with water.
-Heavy duty hiking boots are well, heavy.
-Add in thick mud and water and its a workout I don't need.
-So, my current shoes aren't water proof.
-No need as I hike wearing shorts anyway.
+Stopped using Gore-Tex, too.
+They're great until they fill with water.
+Heavy-duty hiking boots are well, heavy.
+Add in thick mud and water, and it's a workout I don't need.
+So, my current shoes aren't waterproof.
+No need, as I hike wearing shorts anyway.
 My Merrell Geomorph Maze Stretch hiking shoes are the best I've ever hiked in.
 I mean ever.
-They are so comfortable to me and they handle every type of terrain I throw at them.
+They are so comfortable to me, and they handle every type of terrain I throw at them.
 Merrell better not stop making them.
-I have the mesh ones so rain water drains out keeping my feet from getting soaked.
+I have the mesh ones, so rainwater drains out, keeping my feet from getting soaked.

 Accessories